-When someone falls in love, there is an initial rush of intense feelings: the other person fills their thoughts, they spend periods of time daydreaming, they recall pleasant memories of the loved one over and over.
-In a healthy relationship, this encourages the evolution of the couple's bond by retaining their interest in and fondness for one another while true intimacy and a lasting love evolves.
+When someone falls in love, there is an initial rush of intense feelings.
+The other person fills their thoughts, they spend periods of time daydreaming, and they recall pleasant memories of their loved, one over and over.
+In a healthy relationship, this encourages the evolution of the couple's bond by retaining their interest in and fondness for one another, while true intimacy and a lasting love evolves.

 Love addiction and low self-esteem

-If help is sought with Life Works, a healing plan will be created that includes treating any medical, psychiatric, and psychological issues, and working carefully together to uncover the true reasons for compulsive behaviours and why the person with the addiction feels so empty, and why they must fill themselves with the approval and love of others.
+At Life Works, a healing plan will be created that includes treating any medical, psychiatric and psychological issues.
+We will work together to uncover the true reasons for compulsive behaviours and why the person with the addiction feels so empty, and why they must fill themselves with the approval and love of others.
 Focus is placed on new, healthy coping strategies, and helping the patient create positive relationships and friendships with others.
 They are also taught how to find value and completeness in themselves.

 Call our Enquiry Line

 Book a Free Addiction Assessment at Life Works in Surrey.